NamanSatish/namansatish.github.io/_projects/106a_final.md

 1. Saurav Suresh: Senior majoing in Computer Science and Math.
 2. Naman Satish: Senior majoring in Electrical Engineering and Computer Science, with a focus in Computer Vision.
-3. Alexander Lui: Senior majoring in Electrical Engineering and Computer Science.
+3. Alexander Lui: Senior majoring in Computer Science.
 4. Evan Chang: Senior majoring in Electrical Engineering and Computer Science.

 ## Contributions